Zero-Touch Enrollment for Android Devices

 - Create a Device Enrollment Configuration (a.k.a QR Code) that can be used for zero-touch enrollment as well.

-- Navigate to Mission Control > Android for Work Setup
+- Navigate to Getting Started > Android Enterprise Setup

-- Click on the ZERO TOUCH SETUP tab.
+- Click on the Android Zero Touch & Samsung KME Setup tab.

 - Click on CREATE CONFIGURATION to start creating a configuration,